Internally displaced persons in Sri Lanka: Trincomalee District

-Release/return to places of origin
+Release/return to places of origiAn n

 When the camps were initially established in early 2009 the Sri Lankan government stated that it expected to hold the IDPs in the camps for as long as three years.
 However, on 7 May 2009 the Sri Lankan government announced plans to resettle 80% of the IDPs by the end of 2009.
 This was reinforced on 21 May 2009 when President Rajapaksa gave assurances that most of the civilians would be resettled within 180 days.

 By July the resettlement target was being revised downwards.
 On 10 July President Rajapaksa stated that there was target, not a promise, to resettle 50-60% of the IDPs by the end of November 2009.
 However, on 16 July 2009 in a letter of intent to the International Monetary Fund (IMF) the Sri Lankan government stated that it aimed to resettle 70-80% of the IDPs by the end of 2009.
 The IMF subsequently approved a US$2.6 billion loan to Sri Lanka.

 By the end of August 2009 less than 12,000 IDPs (5%) had been released or returned to their places of origin.
 The imminent monsoon raised concern amongst the aid agencies/international community.
 The Sri Lankan government reacted to this by returning more IDPs to their places of origin.
-Some of these IDPs were held in military run "closed" transit sites in their home districts, from which they can’t leave and access by aid agencies is heavily restricted.
+Some of these IDPs were held in military run "closed" transit sites in their home districts, from which they can't leave and access by aid agencies is heavily restricted.
 Some IDPs were allowed to return to their homes but most of these homes are located inside high security zones, such as the Jaffna islands, which are under the strict control of Sri Lankan Navy.
 The Sri Lankan military places heavy restrictions on civilians living inside these areas and on access to them from outside.